Leave of Absence

 Return from a medical leave requires a supporting letter from the student’s physician or therapist and approval of the Board.

-The student is responsible for contacting the appropriate departments to make any necessary arrangements before returning to school.
+For all returns from a Leave of Absence, the student is responsible for contacting the appropriate departments to make any necessary arrangements before returning to school.
 More specifically, the student must contact the Registrar Office thirty (30) days prior to the start of courses to make arrangements for the pre-registration of classes.
-In addition, for a student returning to a clinical year, the Office of Student Affairs must be notified no later than January 31 of the academic year preceding the academic year of return, in order to participate in the appropriate core clinical or fourth year/advanced studies EVOS.
-Students will not be permitted to take required sub-internships until all prerequisites have been successfully completed.
-Students participating in financial aid programs must also contact the Office of Financial Aid for specific details.
+In addition, for a student returning to a clinical year, the Office of Student Affairs must be notified no later than November 1 of the academic year preceding the academic year of return, in order to participate in the appropriate core clinical or fourth year/advanced studies lottery.
+Students will not be permitted to take required sub-internships until all Core Clinical Experiences (CCE) prerequisites have been successfully completed.
+Students participating in financial aid programs must also contact the Office of Financial Aid for specific details regarding their return.

 A student who fails to attend the Medical School regularly or fails to return from a Leave of Absence, in spite of notification by the Associate Dean for Student Affairs, will be considered to have withdrawn voluntarily from Medical School and cannot be reinstated without positive action of the Committee on Admissions.

 Beginning with the Academic Year 2015/16, students must be registered for and maintain a minimum enrollment of 9 credit hours during the semester in order to maintain active student status (eligibility for course credit, malpractice insurance, financial aid, etc.) (rev. 060315)

 Conditions for a Leave of Absence are as follows: